brimdata/zed/docs/zq/functions/fill.md

 ### Description

-The _fill_ function adds to the input record `val` any fields that are present in the output type `t` but not in input.
+The _fill_ function adds to the input record `val` any fields that are present in the output type `t` but not in the input.

 Filled fields are added with a `null` value.
 Filling is useful when you want to be sure that all fields in a schema are present in a record.